dani-coffee/cybersecurity-notes/tryhackme/Networking.md

 • `PPTP` - The Point-to-Point Tunneling Protocol is the technology that allows the data from PPP to travel and leave a network.
 PPTP is very easy to set up and is supported by most devices.
 It is, however, weakly encrypted in comparison to alternatives.

 • `IPsec` - 	Internet Protocol Security encrypts data using the existing Internet Protocol framework.IPSec is difficult to set up in comparison to alternatives; however, if successful, it boasts strong encryption and is also supported on many devices.

+• `IANA` - IANA.org is the website for the Internet Assigned Numbers Authority, the organization that manages IP addresses, port numbers, DNS root zones, and other core internet identifiers.

+• `Domanin hierarchy` -
+ A. `TLD ` (Top-Level Domain) which is divided into 2 types:gTLD (Generic Top Level) and ccTLD (Country Code Top Level Domain).gTLD was meant to tell the user the domain name's purpose; for example, a .com would be for commercial purposes, .org for an organisation, .edu for education and .gov for government. ccTLD was used for geographical purposes, for example, .ca for sites based in Canada, .co.uk for sites based in the United Kingdom.B. `Second-level-domain ` : Taking tryhackme.com as an example, the .com part is the TLD, and tryhackme is the Second Level Domain ,limited to 63 characters + the TLD and can only use a-z 0-9 and hyphens (cannot start or end with hyphens or have consecutive hyphens).
+ C. `Subdomain` -  in the name admin.tryhackme.com the admin part is the subdomain.
+A subdomain name has the same creation restrictions as a Second-Level Domain, being limited to 63 characters and can only use a-z 0-9 and hyphens (cannot start or end with hyphens or have consecutive hyphens).
+You can use multiple subdomains split with periods to create longer names, such as jupiter.servers.tryhackme.com.
+But the length must be kept to 253 characters or less.
+There is no limit to the number of subdomains you can create for your domain name.